appsjuragan/diskOfflaner-rust/README.md

 - **Set Online**: Click the "Set Online" button to remount a disk.
 - **Refresh**: Use the Refresh button in the top panel to update the list after connecting new hardware.
 - **Theme**: Toggle between Light and Dark modes using the theme button in the header.
+- **Partition Management**: View partition details and manage mount/unmount operations (Linux).

 ## Building from Source

-To build from source, ensure you have [Rust](https://www.rust-lang.org/tools/install) installed.
+To build from source, ensure you have [Rust](https://www.rust-lang.org/tools/install) installed (version 1.80 or later recommended).

 ```bash
 # Clone the repository